snehasharma18/snehasharma18/README.md

 # 💫 About Me:
+● Data Analysis Enthusiast | Proficient in Python, SQL & Tableau | Unleashing the Power of Data for Business Growth!

+● Freelancer Data Analyst helping others to gain knowledge and make valuable data visualization in Tableau.

+Tools and Technologies I work with,

+- Power BI
+- Python
+- SQL
+- Excel
+- Tableau
+- Machine Learning

+My Functional Areas

+- Data Visualization
+- Market Analysis
+- Dashboarding
+- Data Preprocessing

-I am a data enthusiast with a passion to unleash the power of data who continuously continuously invest in improving my production capability through learning and accepting new challenges
+I am a person who is who is keen to contribute to a cause.
+I continuously invest in improving my production capability through learning and accepting new challenges

 ## 🌐 Socials: